tjrobinson/tjrobinson.net/obsidian/blog/2019-04-28-cv-tips-for-dot-net-developers.md

 ---
-title: CV tips for .NET Developers
 date: "2019-04-28"
 author: Tom Robinson
 layout: post
 ---
-# 2019-04-28-cv-tips-for-dot-net-developers
+# CV tips for .NET Developers

 I've seen quite a few CVs for .NET Developers over the years and unfortunately some people are let down by common mistakes.
 This is a list of tips and suggestions, in no particular order.
 These are my personal opinions, not the official view of any current or previous employers.